aminbiography/The-Bits-and-Bytes-of-Computer-Networking/Projects/Application-Networking-Between-Server-and-Browser-README.md

 **TTL Decrement:** The router reduces the Time To Live (TTL) by 1 and recalculates the checksum.

-**Re-encapsulation:** Router A creates a new Ethernet frame using Router B's MAC address as the destination.
+**Re-encapsulation:** Router A creates a new Ethernet frame using Router B’s MAC address as the destination.

 ### Images (Phase 3)